jrroosevelt/VS2PCG/VS2PCG_glossary.md

 ---

-Q: If I have a side pil
+Q: If I have a side pile that would require me to bring a card that is illegal for a given format, am I allowed to just omit that card?

+A: Some Formats may have restrictions on what can be included in Out-of-Game piles.
+In this case, if a card requires a pile, and you can’t make a legal pile for that format, then that card is illegal as well.

 #  [Sinister Six](https://www.upperdeckblog.com/2018/07/vs-system-2pcg-sinister-syndicate-card-preview-sinister-sickness/)